We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 • codeine

-According to research, the average person takes 5–7 minutes to orgasm and ejaculate.
-However, it is worth noting that everyone will ejaculate at different times.
-Anywhere between one minute to over half an hour is not typically a cause for concern.
+According to research, the average time it takes to orgasm and ejaculate is 5 to 7 minutes.
+However, it is worth noting that everyone ejaculates at different times.
+Anywhere between 1 minute and over 30 minutes is not typically a cause for concern.

 Numerous OTC and prescription pills may help treat PE.
-Many of these options involve off-label use for the condition.
-This means their primary use is for treating other health issues, but they may treat PE incidentally.
+Many of these options involve off-label use.
+This means their primary use is for treating other health issues but may treat PE incidentally.

 Not all individuals with PE can take some of these pills because of their side effects and drug interactions.
 Before considering prescription medication or surgery, people may first want to try OTC and exercise treatments for PE.